Scientific Name

 Etymology

-The native range of Escobaria vivipara extends from northern Mexico to the Canadian prairies.
+The native range of Pelecyphora vivipara extends from northern Mexico to the Canadian prairies.

-Escobaria vivipara is a small cactus with spherical to short, cylindrical stems with slightly grooved tubercles, each tipped with a moderately woolly areole from which the spines emerge.
+Pelecyphora vivipara, formerly known as Escobaria vivipara, is a small cactus with spherical to short, cylindrical stems with slightly grooved tubercles, each tipped with a moderately woolly areole from which the spines emerge.
 It can grow solitary or in clumps of up to 30 stems.
 The stems can reach a height of 8 inches (20 cm) and a diameter of 4.4 inches (11 cm).
 Each areole bears 3 to 14 central and 10 to 40 radial spines.
 The central spines are red or basally white and can measure up to 1 inch (2.5 cm) long, while the radial spines are white and can grow up to 0.9 inches (2.2 cm) long.

-Escobarias are very susceptible to rot and, therefore, require well-drained soil without any water excess or stagnation; it has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30-50%).
-Avoid watering during the winter, when the plant is dormant: watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
+Escobarias are very susceptible to rot and therefore require well-drained soil without excess water or stagnation; it has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30-50%).
+Avoid watering during the winter, when the plant is dormant; watering Escobaria in cold conditions will almost certainly lead to the plant's death.
 The plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day in the growing season.
-The average winter minimum temperature, in general, should not fall below 42°F to 46°F (6°C to 8°C) unless there are individual exceptions; adult plants can withstand very intense frosts, but only if the temperature rises again quickly.
+The average winter minimum temperature should generally not fall below 42°F to 46°F (6°C to 8°C), unless there are individual exceptions; adult plants can withstand very intense frosts, but only if the temperature rises again quickly.

 The experienced grower knows well the difficulties of survival in this genus, which is certainly not one of the easiest to grow.
 The seed germination rate is lower than that of other genera.
 Other propagation methods are preferable, such as offsets or cuttings.